 The Board is composed of 10 members.
-Five members are elected by the active membership to serve six-year terms.
+The active membership elects 5 members to serve six-year terms.
 A sixth member is elected by the retiree membership to serve a two-year term.
 A seventh member is appointed by the mayor of the City of Detroit, Michigan from the citizens of the City to serve a six-year term.
-The three remaining members serve ex officio, these members being the mayor of the City (or designee), the city treasurer, and one representative from the Detroit City Council.
+The 3 remaining members, the mayor of the City (or designee), the city treasurer, and one representative from the Detroit City Council, serve ex officio.
 Expirations of terms of elected trustees are staggered, while the remaining trustees serve in accordance with their office or as a designee of an office.

-The Investment Committee has five independent members appointed to initial terms with staggered expirations, which terms will all eventually become six years.
-Two additional members, one active and one retired, serve on the Investment Committee based on appointment by the Board.
+The Investment Committee has five independent members appointed to initial terms, which will all eventually become six years, with staggered expirations.
+Additionally, two members, one active and one retired, serve on the Investment Committee based on appointment by the Board.
 The Investment Committee will be in place through at least December 2034.